Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Data}

-Table \ref{tab:section4.4_data} provides an overview over datasets for multimodal content generation and understanding.
-Below, we give details on individual datasets and benchmarks.
+In this section we detail datasets and benchmarks for selected multimodal tasks.
+Further tasks, including table understanding and generation, can be found in Appendix~\ref{ax:multimodal_generation}, along with an overview table.

-\paragraph{Scientific Figure Understanding.} Scientific figure understanding benchmarks typically contain QA pairs for scientific figures or summaries of figures. \citet{10.1007/978-3-319-46493-0_15} provide a dataset with over 5k richly annotated diagrams and over 15k questions and answers. \citet{ebrahimi2018figureqa} introduce \textbf{FigureQA}, a synthetic dataset of over 100k scientific-style figures from five classes: (dot-)line plots, vertical and horizontal bar graphs, and pie charts.
-Associated with the images are more than 1m questions generated using 15 different templates.
-Later research focuses on harder and more realistic QA pairs. \citet{masry-etal-2022-chartqa} present \textbf{ChartQA}, which provides complex reasoning questions over charts sourced from various sources related to science. \citet{wang2024charxiv} introduce \textbf{CharXiv}, a manually curated dataset of 2.3k ``natural, challenging, and diverse'' charts from Arxiv papers and both descriptive and reasoning questions for them. \citet{li-etal-2024-multimodal-arxiv} introduce \textbf{ArxivQA}, a dataset of 35k scientific figures sourced from Arxiv for which GPT4o generates 100k QA pairs after manual filtering. \citet{pramanick2024spiqa} present \textbf{SPIQA}, a dataset of 270k manually and automatically created QA pairs to interpret complex scientific figures and tables.
-In contrast to focusing on question-answering for scientific figures, \citet{xu2024chartadapterlargevisionlanguagemodel} consider the chart summarization problem and a dataset comprising more than 190k instances building on top of existing datasets such as \textbf{ChartSumm} \citep{Rahman2023ChartSummAC}, which contains more than 84k charts along with their metadata and descriptions covering a wide range of topics and chart types to generate short and long summaries.
+\paragraph{Scientific Figure Understanding.} Scientific figure understanding benchmarks typically contain summaries or QA pairs for scientific figures. \citet{10.1007/978-3-319-46493-0_15} provide a dataset with over 5K richly annotated diagrams and over 15K questions and answers. \textbf{FigureQA}~\cite{ebrahimi2018figureqa} is a synthetic dataset of over 100K scientific-style \mbox{(dot-)}line plots, vertical and horizontal bar graphs, and pie charts, along with 1M associated questions generated using 15 different templates.
+Later research focuses on more challenging and realistic QA pairs. \textbf{ChartQA}~\cite{masry-etal-2022-chartqa}, for instance, provides complex reasoning questions concerning charts from various science-related sources. \textbf{CharXiv}~\cite{wang2024charxiv} is a manually curated dataset of descriptive and reasoning questions about 2.3K ``natural, challenging, and diverse'' charts from aXiv papers. \textbf{ArXivQA}~\cite{li-etal-2024-multimodal-arxiv}, a dataset of 35K scientific figures sourced from arXiv, contains 100K GPT-4o-generated, manually filtered QA pairs. \textbf{SPIQA}~\cite{pramanick2024spiqa} is a dataset of 270K manually and automatically created QA pairs that interpret complex scientific figures and tables. \citet{xu2024chartadapterlargevisionlanguagemodel} treat the problem of chart summarization with a 190K-instance dataset that builds on \textbf{ChartSumm}~\cite{Rahman2023ChartSummAC}, itself containing more than 84K charts along with their metadata and descriptions.